Water Quality, Filtration & Testing

 Look at manganese levels if present.
 Some filters remove both iron and manganese together.

-Others only target iron effectively.
+Others only target iron.
 Consider dissolved oxygen levels in your water.

 Low oxygen water needs air injection or chemical oxidation to work properly.